Antique Rajasthani Teakwood Soldier Statues (1910) | Hand Carved Guardian Figures From Rajasthan, India | Original Folk Art Décor

 Exclusively available at Regen Bespoke

-A majestic representation of Rajasthani folk art—where protection meets presence, and craftsmanship meets culture.
+Majestic representations of Rajasthani folk art—where protection meets presence, and craftsmanship meets culture.